Q. What are my investment choices?

 Your investment in Balanced Fund Units is actually an investment in the other four index funds in the Savings Plan, which together represent a broadly diversified investment.

 Participants’ purchase and sell orders may be offset against each other and the net number of shares may be purchased or sold in separate transactions or as a pooled transaction.
 This results in lower transaction costs for trades involving ExxonMobil stock.
 Such purchases and sales may be made in the open market, in privately negotiated transactions, or from/to Exxon Mobil Corporation to the extent it elects to sell or purchase such shares.
-Prices for open market or private transactions reflect market pricing.
 Prices for purchases cannot exceed, and prices for sales cannot be below, the then-current market value of the shares.
-The price of any purchase from or sale to Exxon Mobil Corporation is the volume-weighted average price per share of ExxonMobil stock on the New York Stock Exchange (NYSE) composite tape on the transaction day.
+The price of any purchase or sale is the volume-weighted average price (VWAP) per share of ExxonMobil Stock reported on Bloomberg for Composite Exchange transactions from 9:30 a.m.
+Eastern Time, until the later of 4:05 p.m.
+Eastern Time, or until the last regular trade has been reported on the New York Stock Exchange.
+Typically, purchase and sale transactions received in your Savings Plan Account before 6:00 a.m.
+Central time on a particular business day are posted to your account that evening and reflect the same day VWAP.
+Transaction requests received at 6:00 a.m.
+Central time or later on a particular business day will be posted to your account the following business day and reflect the following business day VWAP.

 Brokerage commissions or other fees incurred on purchases or sales of ExxonMobil stock made in the open market are included as a part of the cost of the purchase or sale transaction.
 Brokers are selected on the basis of execution ability.
 No brokerage commissions are paid on shares purchased from or sold to ExxonMobil Corporation.

 Participants receive periodic reports on the performance of the Savings Plan's investment options.
-See the section on Annual Returns of Savings Plan Investment Options for historical performance information for the three years through year-end 2011.
+See the section on Annual Returns of Savings Plan Investment Options for historical performance information.
 To help you keep track of changes in your Savings Plan Account, you will automatically receive:

 - Savings Plan confirmation statements after you make a transaction; and